anhthang/org/_posts/2018-02-03-deploy-dotnet-core-app-on-ubuntu.md

 ---
 layout: post
-title: "Host ASP.NET Core on Linux with Nginx"
+title: 'Host ASP.NET Core on Linux with Nginx'
 comments: false
 categories: [aspnetcore, nginx]
-permalink: 2018/02/03-host-asp-net-core-on-linux-with-nginx
 ---

 > This is a helper document guide how to setup, config and deploy an .NET Core Web Engine Hosting on an Ubuntu Server.